spshant/dotnet-framework-early-access/release-notes/NET48/dotnet-48-changes.md

 * Fixed WPF issue of not creating correctly-size rendertarget for mixed-mode child windows.
 Under certain circumstances, per-monitor DPI aware applications that host WPF based controls or plugins were not rendering the WPF window fully [646801, wpfgfx_v0400.dll, Bug, Build:3646]
 * Addressed the restore issue of Window.Left & Window.Top.
 When WPF applications are running in per-monitor aware mode, saving the value of Window.Left and Window.Top at application end, and restoring the values to a Window prior to creation upon the next application launch, was not restoring the application to the same screen position where it was at the time the application was closed.
 [646803, PresentationFramework.dll;PresentationCore.dll;WindowsBase.dll, Bug, Build:3646]
 * Fixed the issue where HwndHost does not adapt child-HWND sizing correctly during DPI changes.
 When WPF is run in Per-Monitor Aware mode, controls hosted within HwndHost were not sized correctly after DPI changes (for e.g., when moving applications from one monitor to another).
 This fix ensures that controls hosted so are sized appropriately [646805, PresentationFramework.dll;PresentationCore.dll;WindowsBase.dll, Bug, Build:3646]
+* Fixed the issue of WPF Windows not scaling correctly.
+WPF windows that are parented under native HWND’s, including Windows Forms (using ElementHost), will correctly react to DPI changes and scale themselves appropriately when the dpiAwareness element in the application manifest is updated to “PerMonitorV2” value.
+[478267, PresentationCore.dll,wpfgfx_v0400.dll, Feature, Build:3673]
+* Fixed a race condition where an external process (e.g. anti-virus scanner or search indexer) could block access to temporary files.
+[519951, PresentationCore.dll, PresentationFramework.dll, System.Speech.dll, Bug, Build:3673]
+* Automation properties set on TextBoxes within a DatePicker are now announced correctly by 3rd-party screen readers.
+[619245, PresentationCore.dll, Bug, Build:3673]
+* Improved reliability of WPF under certain situations and prevents hangs.[629025, wpfgfx_v0400.dll, Bug, Build:3673]
+* Fixed a regression involving bindings to properties of type DataView or RelatedView.
+In some cases the value gets GC'd prematurely, causing the bindings to sliently stop working.
+[636340, PresentationFramework-SystemData.dll, Bug, Build:3673]
+* When WPF is run in Per-Monitor Aware mode, controls hosted within HwndHost are not sized correctly after DPI changes (for e.g., when moving applications from one monitor to another).
+This fix ensures that controls hosted so are sized appropriately.
+On .NET Framework Versions 4.7.2 and older, applications must opt in to enable the fix by setting the AppContext switch ""Switch.System.Windows.DoNotUsePresentationDpiCapabilityTier2OrGreater"" to ""false"".
+This switch can be set either in the registry or in the application - see the documentation for AppContext (https://msdn.microsoft.com/en-us/library/system.appcontext(v=vs.110).aspx).
+[646805,  PresentationFramework.dll;PresentationCore.dll;WindowsBase.dll, Bug, Build:3673]
+* Fixed an issue arising when refreshing a grouped collection view.
+While the groups are being rebuilt, they pass through a transient state where the subgroups are empty but the cached value for count still reports non-empty.
+A re-entrant call to get an item at a given index during this time will get ArgumentOutOfRangeException, even though index < count.
+[656948, PresentationFramework.dll, Bug, Build:3673]
+* Fixed a crash due to TaskCanceledException that can occur during shutdown of some WPF apps.
+Apps that continue to do work involving weak events or data binding after Application.Run() returns are known to be vulnerable to this crash.
+[668328,WindowsBase.dll, Bug, Build:3673]

 ## WorkFlow